b-saideepak/b-saideepak/Blogs/gem5_1.md

 ```bash
 Debugflag('YourDebugFlagName')
 ```
-This will automatically generate the header file 'debug/YourDebugFlagName.hh' after you rebuid gem5.
+This will automatically generate the header file `'debug/YourDebugFlagName.hh'` after you rebuild gem5.
 You have to include this header file in your code.
 A sample use is:
 ```bash
 #include "debug/YourDebugFlagName.hh"
 DPRINTF(YourDebugFlagName, "Debugging using my own debug flag\n");